 - Low testosterone levels: This can make it difficult to get an erection.
 It can also reduce a man's sex drive.

-In some cases, your emotions or relationship problems can lead to erectile dysfunction:
+In some cases, your emotions or relationship problems can lead to ED, such as:

 - Expecting too much from sex: This can make sex a task instead of a pleasure.

 Erection problems can affect men at any age, but are more common as you get older.
 Physical causes are more common in older men.
 Emotional causes are more common in younger men.

 If you have erections in the morning or at night while you sleep, it is likely not a physical cause.
 Most men have 3 to 5 erections at night that last about 30 minutes.
 Talk with your doctor about how to find out if you have normal nighttime erections.

 - Having an erection that is not firm enough for intercourse